 Analogue to Digital launched the pilot workshop on the 26th of October.
 With 20 children participating and all co-creating, playing, experiencing and having fun together.
 Enjoying an immersive, sensory stimulating, fun workshop.

-Harris Spinnoy, the Special Needs son of Rozina Spinnoy inspired this project.
+Harris Spinnoy, son of Rozina Spinnoy who has helped co-design this project.
 Co-designing and creating this project with Harris and his friends and sibling.
-Placing children at the heart of this inclusive project that creates a social impact.
+Harris and his friends are in a school for children with intellectual and physical disabilities.
+This project is placing children at the heart of this inclusive project that creates a social impact.

 The workshop took place in the centre of Brussels during a school day.
 With our strategic pilot workshop partners of Muntpunt.
 With whom we shared our project at the start of 2017.
 This established a trusted relationship with Arnout Wouters, of Muntpunt.
 We are grateful to Arnout and his team, for the belief and trust in this project.
 Along, with the mention of Robot Zohra, who showed us Robot’s can dance and have fun!